-- Make sure you have the latest available version of EMAN2 installed.
-The workshop computers will have it preinstalled. - ➡ EMAN2 documentation is largely provided via the Wiki at: http://blake.bcm.edu If you wish to edit the Wiki, create an account for yourself, then send email to sludtke@bcm.edu and we will adjust permissions so you can edit.
+- Install demo data - To get started copy the demo data on the NCMI DVD onto your machine.
+In all there are 6 demo folders (airs, eman, gorgon, modeller, sample\images, and sparx) that you will need to make a copy of on your local hardrive.
+To do this e2workflow demo you will need to at least have the eman\demo folder on your machine.
+You can put the data anywhere that's convenient, on Windows, the desktop is a good spot. - Make sure you have the latest available version of EMAN2 installed - CD's are circulating around the room with the latest EMAN2 binary for each platform.
+Please make sure you install one of these new versions, as we have made a number of critical fixes on each platform. - ➡ EMAN2 documentation is largely provided via a Wiki at: http://blake.bcm.edu If you wish to edit the Wiki, create an account for yourself, then send email to sludtke@bcm.edu and we will adjust permissions so you can edit.
 Previously this was an 'open' wiki, but we had serious spam problems, and now have to individually approve new users.
-You don't need an account to browse the current contents, of course. - → GUI Tips: The interface in EMAN2 is quite similar to EMAN1.
-While there are alternatives for machines like Macs with the native 1-button mouse, EMAN2 will work much better if you have a 3-button/scroll mouse. - In most display windows (plots, 2-D images and 3-D volume display), the middle mouse button will open a 'control panel' for the widget with many options to control the display - The right mouse button is used for panning in 2-D or 3-D image windows, and can be used to zoom (by shift+dragging), and to reset the zoom (clicking) in plot windows. - The left mouse button has various purposes in various contexts. - The scroll-wheel will generally act as a zoom.
+You don't need an account to browse the current contents, of course.
+During the workshop, with such a large number of users, browsing the wiki may be sluggish. - ➡ The interface in EMAN2 is fairly standardized and quite similar to EMAN1.
+While there are alternatives for machines like Macs with the native 1-button mouse, EMAN2 will work much better if you have a 3-button scroll mouse. - In most display windows (plots, 2-D images and 3-D volume display), the middle mouse button will open a 'control panel' for the widget with many options to control the display - The right mouse button is used for panning in 2-D or 3-D image windows, and can be used to zoom (by dragging), and to reset the zoom (clicking) in plot windows. - The left mouse button has various purposes in various contexts. - The scroll-wheel will generally act as a zoom.
 Use the control-panel for more precise control - If you have a one button mouse, one of the modifier keys (depending on platform) combined with a mouse click will serve the same role as a middle-click.
 You may need to try them (alt, command, ctrl, shift) to discover which works on your machine. - In the control panels, and other places in the EMAN2 interface you may encounter 'ValSliders'.
 These are widgets where a slider is attached to a text-box with a number in it.
 Dragging the slider controls the number, and entering a number will change the slider.
 In addition, the text-box can be used to control the range of the slider and get more precise control.
 By typing '<value' or '>value' in the text box you can change the limits of the slider.
 Note that it is also possible to enter values which are outside the current slider range.